d-t-w/netty-buffers/README.md

           "]]
 ```

-You can see, they're empty.
+You can see all the PoolArena have zero PoolChunks at this point.

 Generate files of varying size: